execas/execas.github.io/_posts/2018-08-10-the-basics-of-tmux.md

 ## Windows

 Sessions can contain multiple windows.
 If you just created a session, it will have one window.
 Each new window has a fresh prompt.
-By default a list of the session's windows is visible on the last line, with a star marking the current window.
+By default, a list of the session's windows is visible on the last line, with a star marking the current window.

 ### Creating a new window